Life at the Mill Boardinghouse

 The First Industrial Revolution – characterized by the manufacture of textiles using waterpower – got underway in Connecticut in the early 1800s, having spread westward from its origins in Rhode Island.
-Eastern Connecticut in particular had plentiful small rivers for waterpower, abundant capital from the Market Revolution (especially from the shipping industry), deep water seaports to connect it to distant markets, and a growing surplus of underemployed but industrious and literate farmers, farm laborers, and farm children to work as mill hands.
+Eastern Connecticut in particular had plenty of small rivers for waterpower, lots of surplus capital from the Market Revolution (especially from the shipping industry), deep water seaports to connect it to distant markets, and a growing population of underemployed but industrious and literate farmers, farm laborers, and farm children seeking work as mill hands.

 Early Connecticut mill owner Smith Wilkinson explained, “In collecting our help, we are obliged to employ poor families, and generally those having the greatest number of children, those who have lived in retirement situations on small, poor farms, or in hired [that is, rented] houses.”
-After 1840, however, when the need for labor increased, owners built boardinghouses to attract younger, single workers as well as families.
+After 1830, however, when the need for labor increased, owners built boardinghouses to attract younger, single workers as well as families.
 Increased reliance on young, single workers — and on boardinghouses — came to be known as the Lowell-Waltham System, after the Massachusetts cities of Lowell and Waltham, where young “mill girls” and boardinghouses were especially common.
 Later in the nineteenth century, in the 1890s, as more immigrants began to arrive from Ireland, French Canada, Italy, eastern Europe, and elsewhere, the mills returned to hiring mostly families, and in the twentieth century boardinghouses became less common.

 Owners tried to make the boardinghouses as homelike as possible.
 They discovered that rural parents felt better about allowing their teenagers – especially their daughters – to leave home to work in the mills if the boardinghouses had safe conditions under stable female management.
 “The most efficient guards were adopted in establishing boardinghouses, at the cost of the Company, under the charge of respectable women,” noted a Massachusetts mill owner.
 “Under these circumstances, the daughters of respectable farmers were readily induced to come to these mills for a temporary period.”